 For true or false question types, always include "True or false:" (in bold) before the sentence the candidates must evaluate for clarity.

-Ordering answers in a specific order
+Placing answers in a specific order

 By default, the answer options to multiple-choice questions appear in random order when presented to candidates.
 If there is a logical order to your answer options, make sure to uncheck the "Shuffle answers" box located in the bottom right of your answer module: